 When a student withdraws from the college, he may apply for readmission at the beginning of the next term in which courses are offered and for which he is eligible.
-A student who is dismissed for unsatisfactory progress may be readmitted after the department chairperson, a counselor, or the vice president of student services has granted approval.
+A student who is dismissed for unsatisfactory progress may be readmitted after the department chairperson, a counselor, and the dean of admissions or vice president of student services has granted approval.